Jordi-LG/Ungardienpresdechezsoi/README.md

 #### 3.3.
 Backend

-We used `gems` covered in the THP courses : Devise (management of two differents profiles of users), Stripe (payment for supporting associations)...
+We used `gems` covered in the THP courses : Devise (management of two differents profiles of users), Stripe (payment for supporting associations), Active_Admin (Dashboard admin, admin@example.com / password)...

 ### Team
 We were 4 members of the 10th session of The Hacking Project in Montpellier to worked on this project :